Teemamin/online_cookbook/Test.md

 page where purchase can be done successfully.
 * Recipe onclick: when a user clicks on a recipe it can go in two directions:
-1. if the user is logged in: Asides from being able to view the recipe instructions and steps, if the user in session is the recipe owner: the edit and delete buttons on the individual recipe page becomes visible: when either buttons are clicked : the backend flask functionality runs a check and if the user in session is the owner of the recipe: access is granted, which allows the user to either edit the recipe content or delete their recipes.
+1. if the user is logged in: Asides from being able to view the recipe instructions and steps, if the user in session is the recipe owner: the edit and delete buttons on the contributor's recipe pages become visible: when either buttons are clicked : the backend flask functionality runs a check and if the user in session is the owner of the recipe: access is granted, which allows the user to either edit the recipe content or delete their recipes.
 2. if the user is not logged in: they can view our recipe collections, search recipe contents but cannot add or make any changes.
 * Edit and delete functionalities:
-1. Edit: if a user clicks on the edit button and access is granted: the site will redirect to a page with pre populated form fields containing the previously added recipe data by the user making the edit after recipe is updated the site redirects back to the recipe page of the particular recipe edited
+1. Edit: if a user clicks on the edit button and access is granted: the site will redirect to a page with pre populated form fields containing the previously added recipe data by the author.
+After the recipe is updated, the site redirects back to the recipe's page.
-2. Delete: if a user clicks on the delete button and access is granted: a dialogue box will pop up asking "are you sure you want to delete" if a user click ok: recipe will be deleted and the site will redirect to the home page and flash "recipe deleted successfully!" else if a user clicks cancel instead: it will close the dialogue box.
+2. Delete: if a user clicks on the delete button and access is granted: a dialogue box will pop up asking "are you sure you want to delete?" if a user click ok: recipe will be deleted and the site will redirect to the home page and flash "recipe deleted successfully!" else if a user clicks cancel instead: it will close the dialogue box.
 *Category selection: